shaharazulay/adversarial-autoencoder-classifier/docs/semi_supervised.rst

 The success of the training process can be measured based on two grounds:

 **Validation accuracy** on a held out labeled validation set.
-The results of the semi-supervised model reached 94% accuracy, which shows good performance and that the model learns the labeled part properly.
+The results of the semi-supervised model reached **94% accuracy**, which shows good performance and that the model learns the labeled part properly.

 **Visual reconstruction**
 Here we can see from visual examples that the reconstruction of an image (using the encoding-decoding pipeline) works pretty well.
 The reconstructed image is slightly blurry, which might be corrected with a slightly different loss function.